 Newborn photography can come with many surprises, especially if you aren’t a parent.
-I’ve compiled a list of newborn photography tips that have helped me tremendously and I am sure will be helpful for anyone interested in learning more about newborn photography.
-Of course every photographer will have a different way or style of doing things but these are just some of the top things I’ve learned through the years as a newborn photographer.
-Update: due to the popularity of this post and by requests of viewers, we have created the ultimate, comprehensive online newborn photography workshop giving you all the tools & resources needed for a successful newborn photography business, it’s on a special sale today – click here for more details.
+I’ve compiled a list of photography tricks that have helped me tremendously and I am sure will be helpful for anyone interested in learning more about newborn photography.
+Of course, every newborn photographer will have a different way or style of doing things but these are just some of the top things I’ve learned through the years as a newborn photographer.

 1. Posed vs Lifestyle: Know Your Clients’ Expectations

-There are two types of newborn photography – posed/studio & lifestyle.
+There are two types of this newborn photo shoot – posed/studio & lifestyle.
 I love both for different reasons.
-However, it is important to make sure your client knows what type you intend to do so there are no surprises during or after the session.
+However, as a newborn photographer, it is important that your client knows what this photography type you intend to do so there are no surprises during or after the session.